abhisawesome/yuk/README.md

 # yuk

-Yuk is took to create reverse proxy servers and also to configure load balancing
+Yuk is took to create reverse proxy servers and also to configure load balancing.

 ### Why yuk ?
  To configure proxy with less effort.